 - Combating antisemitism at home and abroad

-Sessions will be held once a month from 6:30 – 8:30 p.m. and will run from September 2020 through May 2021.
-Sessions will be held on weekday nights at AJC Headquarters or at designated locations throughout NYC.
-Each session will feature a kosher dinner.
+Sessions will be held once a month from 6:30 – 8:00 p.m. and will run from October 2020 through May 2021.
+Given the ongoing health crisis, sessions will be via Zoom video conference until it is safe to meet in-person.
+Sessions will be held on weekday nights via Zoom or at designated locations throughout NYC.

 Participants of ALEF

-Applications will open for the 2020-2021 cohort in May, 2020 .
-Applications will be reviewed on a rolling basis until the application deadline of August 14, 2020.
+Applications will be reviewed on a rolling basis until the application deadline of October 2nd, 2020.

 Responsibilities of ALEF Participants